nven/blueprint-complex-inputs/README.md

 # Blueprints all in one example to deploy a simple Blueprints environment

-This is a simple all-in-one starter example to demonstrate the capabilites of IBM Cloud Schematics Blueprints to link multiple workspaces, passing variables between workspaces and returning an output from deploying the blueprint.
+This is a simple starter example to demonstrate the capabilites of IBM Cloud Schematics Blueprints to link multiple workspaces, passing variables between workspaces and returning an output from deploying the blueprint.

-The [5.3 Full stack IKS (all in one) tutorial](https://github.ibm.com/schematics-solution/schematics-blueprints/wiki/5.3-Full-stack-vsi-(all-in-one)-tutorial) on the Blueprints wiki can be followed as a guideline of how to deploy this example.
+The [5.2 Blueprints Starter tutorial](https://github.ibm.com/schematics-solution/schematics-blueprints/wiki/5.2-Blueprints-Starter) on the Blueprints wiki can be followed as a guideline of how to deploy this example.

 Following types of resources are deployed:
 - null-resource    (no IBM Cloud resources are deployed)

 The blueprint is comprised of two linked workitems.
-These create two Schematics Workspaces
+These create two Schematics Terraform Workspaces
 - terraform-workitem1
 - terraform-workitem2

-The blueprint demonstrates deploying a full application stack composed from 4 components.

 The logical structure and file naming of this Blueprints example is illustrated below.
 All definitions and Terraform code are included within this one repo.